Logisek/AZexec/README.md

 ---

-> **🔥 CRITICAL SECURITY RESEARCH**: This tool demonstrates the **"Azure Null Session"** vulnerability - guest users can often enumerate entire directories due to misconfigured default permissions.
+> **🔥 SECURITY RESEARCH**: This tool demonstrates the **"Azure Null Session"** vulnerability - guest users can often enumerate entire directories due to misconfigured default permissions.
 Most organizations are vulnerable.
 [Read more →](#-guest-user-enumeration---the-azure-null-session)

 ---